Mikapall/Demon-s-Souls-SL1-Repository/index.md

 ### Banned Criteria

 - Any kind of help via summoning players or NPCs is not acceptable.
 The run will be disqualified because of this.
 This rule doesn't mean you can't do Sirris' or Anri's quest since you are summoned into their world for their quests (these are not your bossfights, so they don't count).
-For the situation with Biorr of the Twin Fangs vs the Penetrator, check the _Demon's Souls_ page.
+This is also the case for the situation with Biorr of the Twin Fangs vs the Penetrator.

 - Unless it's forced by the type of run, it is not allowed to obtain items before it's possible.
 In example, giving yourself a boss weapon as soon as you start a normal SL1/BL4 run is unacceptable and will result in a disqualification.
    - Exceptions: